lopezpdvn/software-engineering-problems-javascript/README.md

 by [Pedro Ivan Lopez](http://pedroivanlopez.com)

-Both projects `src/SoftwareEngineeringProblemsJavaScript` and `tests/SoftwareEngineeringProblemsJavaScript.Tests` are Node.js console
-projects.
+*Software engineering problems in JavaScript* is a Node.js console project.